 Individual Award - Eligibility

 Nominees for the annual Carole J. Bland Phronesis Award should be individuals with at least five years of history contributing to the field of faculty affairs or faculty development in academic medicine.
-A selection committee appointed by the GFA Steering Committee will look for evidence of a nominee's excellence as:
+The GFA Steering Committee will look for evidence of a nominee's excellence as:

 - an innovator,